Appointed March 8, 2001 by Governor John Engler; his term expired Dec. 31, 2008. Reappointed January 25, 2011 by Governor Rick Snyder.

-Gary L. Granger is the founder, owner, and president of Granger Group, a national real estate brand development company that provides investment, financing, development, design/build, asset management, and property management services.
+Gary L. Granger, P.E., is the founder, owner, and president of Granger Group, a national real estate brand development company that provides investment, financing, development, design/build, asset management, and property management services.
 He has 34 years of dynamic leadership experience in all phases of the development process.
 He demands quality, value, and the highest possible returns for investors on every project he is involved in.

 His parents, Alton and Janice Granger of Lansing, are 2004 Ferris honorary doctorate degree recipients and benefactors of Ferris' Granger Center for Construction and Heating, Ventilation, Air Conditioning and Refrigeration.
 His son, Jason, of Grandville, is a 2004 graduate of Ferris' College of Business and served as Student Government president.

-Gary resides in Byron Center and will serve a term expiring Dec.
+He resides in Byron Center and will serve a term expiring Dec.
 31, 2018, filling the seat previously held by James K. Haveman.